 When can I skydive Everest?

-The Everest Skydive event is held annually, at the end of October.
+The Everest Skydive event is held annually, typically in October or November.

 What is the cost?